 The course is a follow up to Practical Research I. The student is asked to perform a preliminary literature review.
 Practical Research II involves methods of literature selection where students employ different modes of literature scanning.
 Students must also propose a research methodology.

-BUS 960d - Dissertation – Practical Research IV
+BUS 960c - Dissertation – Practical Research III

 V. Butera